Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Selection of Redshift z>12 Galaxies

 \subsubsection{JADES+53.06475-27.89024; NIRCam ID 13731}

 Figure \ref{fig:sed_13731} shows the best-fit SED for object JADES+53.06475-27.89024 \citep[NIRCam ID 13731,][]{hainline23}.
 The long-wavelength JWST/NIRCam photometry shows $m_{AB}\approx29.5$, and constrains the posterior photometric redshift distribution to be peaked strongly near $z_a=12.9$.
 The best-fit low-redshift solution at $z_{low}=3.5$ would exceed the F090W, F115W, F150W, and F162M photometry by several standard deviations.
-The best-fit template shows Lyman-$\alpha$ emission.